 (Prescribed Form provided by the school)

-2）Copy of Passport
+2）Copy of your passport

-3）Graduation Certificate / Academic Transcript from the last education
+3）Graduation Certificate and Academic Transcript

-Submit the original ones
+Submit the original

 4）Documents showing your present status